 Prader-Willi syndrome is a genetic condition that occurs in about 1 in every 12,000-15,000 people.

 The Twin Cities' second annual 22q at the Zoo takes place Sunday, May 22, at the Minnesota Zoo in Apple Valley.

 Our genetic counselors are available to help you determine whether a genetic consultation may be helpful.
 Children’s Physician Access is available 24/7 with a representative on the line throughout the call to assist with referrals, consultations and admissions and to provide general information.

-At Children's Hospitals and Clinics of Minnesota's genetics clinic, we specialize in helping children with complex needs and birth defects on every step of their journey.
-We help families searching for the causes of their child's medical problems as well as those who have already received a specific diagnosis and are looking for support and treatment.
+The genomic medicine program specializes in helping children with complex needs and birth defects on every step of their journey.
+We help families searching for the causes of their child’s medical problems as well as those who have already received a specific diagnosis and are looking for support and treatment.